MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 .. note::

-   Both the service type and the implementation type must be accessible to the Kernel.
-Therefore these types shall be either types directly referenced by the Kernel or types be declared as `Required Types <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#types>`_.
+   Since the service type and the implementation type are dynamically bound using class reflection, both types must be declared as `Required Types <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#types>`_.

 Implement a Registry
 --------------------